lake-wg/authz/draft-selander-lake-authz.md

 1. EDHOC {{I-D.ietf-lake-edhoc}} between device (U) and (domain) authenticator (V)
 2. Voucher Request/Response between authenticator (V) and authorization server (W)
-3. An exchange of voucher-related information, including the voucher itself, between device (U) and authorization server (W), mediated by the authenticator.
+3. An exchange of voucher-related information, including the voucher itself, between device (U) and authorization server (W), mediated by the authenticator (V).

-{{fig-protocol}} provides an overview of the message flow detailed in this section.
-Only selected message fields of EDHOC are shown, for more details see Section 3.1 of {{I-D.ietf-lake-edhoc}}.
+{{fig-protocol}} provides an overview of the message flow detailed in this section, for more details see Section 3.1 of {{I-D.ietf-lake-edhoc}}.

 ~~~~~~~~~~~
 U                               V                                  W